 Campus Climate Index & Reports

-The most recent assessment is the State of Higher Education for LGBT People which is a comprehensive national research.
-The report documents experiences of over 5000 students, faculty, staff and administrators who identify as LGBTQQ at colleges and universities across the United States.
-Recommendations and findings from the national study provide the means for student activists, campus program planners and policy makers to implement strategic initiatives to address the needs and concerns of their LGBTQQ students and employees.
+The most recent assessment is the State of Higher Education for LGBTQ+ People which is a comprehensive national research.
+The report documents experiences of over 5000 students, faculty, staff and administrators who identify as LGBTQ+ AC at colleges and universities across the United States.
+Recommendations and findings from the national study provide the means for student activists, campus program planners and policy makers to implement strategic initiatives to address the needs and concerns of their LGBTQ+ AC students and employees.
 To learn more visit http://www.campuspride.org/research/.

 This survey tool focuses on assessing current policies and practices, but does not gather information on attitudes and perceptions.
-Western is in a strong ranking position and the LGBTAC will use this information to help shape future programs and recommendations.
+Western is in a strong ranking position and the LGBTQ+ AC will use this information to help shape future programs and recommendations.